WolfieKnee/WolfieKnee.io/resume.md

 Medical application of mechanical engineering.
 Final-year project on external fracture fixation frames.

 ## MEMBERSHIPS
+* AM[IMechE](https://www.imeche.org/) - CEng interview is booked for Novemebr 2023 and I have been advised that I should be able to convert this to FEng without too much difficulty
+* [ORS](https://www.ors.org/) - Established Member with a number of pressentations

 ## TRAINING
 * Fundamentals of Data Science (non-technical), University of Southampton (May 2022)